responsive-sk/hdm-boot/docs/guides/module-configuration-guide.md

 return $config;
 ```

-This guide provides comprehensive coverage of module configuration in the MVA Bootstrap project, enabling developers to create well-structured, maintainable modules that integrate seamlessly with the system.
+This guide provides comprehensive coverage of module configuration in the HDM Boot project, enabling developers to create well-structured, maintainable modules that integrate seamlessly with the system.